Tornado Before and After: How to Stay Safe and What to Do in the Aftermath

-Tornados are among the most terrifying natural disasters.
+Tornadoes are among the most terrifying natural disasters.
+And today, folks in parts of Indiana and Kentucky face an imminent threat as a recent tornado watch has been issued.
 While they’re more localized than a hurricane or earthquake, their incredible wind force can destroy homes, roads, bridges, farms, and more in a very short amount of time (or over a distance of several miles).
 They may not last as long, but for those in or around the path of a tornado, they’re no less dangerous.
-With these tornado safety tips, families can improve their odds of weathering these funnel-clouds storms.

 1. Know the Season